-The other kind of reactions involve the immune system, and it’s what we know as an allergic reaction.
-These go by the name of allergic contact dermatitis, whose symptoms include swelling of the area, itching, redness, and irritation.
+The other kinds involve the immune system.
+These are what we know as an allergic reaction.
+They go by the name of "allergic contact dermatitis" and cause the following symptoms: swelling of the area, itching, redness, and skin irritation.
 In most cases, hives can also appear.
-Allergic reactions can occur in any area of the body, although certain places, like the face, neck, and back are particularly susceptible.

 So, how can you tell these two apart?
-Generally speaking, the symptoms of an allergic reaction are more severe than those of contact dermatitis.
-With an allergic reaction, the rash often spreads to other areas of the body.
+Generally speaking, the symptoms are more severe than those of irritant contact dermatitis.
+With an allergic skin reaction, the rash often spreads to other areas.

-Whatever the case might be, it's not advised for you to do the diagnosing.
-You should never take any prescription pills or creams yourself if you notice some of the abovementioned symptoms.
-Instead, what you should do is visit a doctor.
-Not only is this the safest option, but it can also save you quite a lot of time, which means that you will recover much faster than if you were to go on a mission to diagnose yourself using Google.
+Whatever the case, it's not advised for you to diagnose.
+You should never take prescription pills or creams yourself if you notice some of the above-mentioned symptoms.
+Instead, visit a doctor.
+Not only is this the safest option, but you'll also recover much faster than if you were to go on a mission to diagnose yourself using Google.

 Here are the most common symptoms of allergic contact dermatitis that can be caused by your skincare products:

 Remember, allergic reactions don't happen right out of the blue.
-It’s not often that you get a reaction to a product you've just started using.
+You don't often get a reaction to a product you've just started using.
 Usually, most allergic reactions happen a few weeks after you've started using the product, which makes it harder for you to get a proper diagnosis.
 These symptoms can last from two to four weeks after you've started using the product.

-Since there are so many ingredients in our skincare products, it can be harder to detect which ones are causing your allergic reaction.
-Everyone's skin is different, which only adds to this difficulty of diagnosing the problem.
+Since our skincare products have so many ingredients, it can be hard to detect which ones are bad for your immune system.
+Everyone's skin is different, which only adds to the difficulty of diagnosing the problem.

-There are, however, a couple of ingredients that are known to be problematic in regard to allergic reactions.
-Here are the ingredients to watch out for if you have sensitive or acne-prone skin, if you’ve previously had an allergic reaction or if you generally want to avoid one in the future.
+There are, however, a couple of ingredients known to be problematic.
+Here are the ingredients to watch out for if you have sensitive or acne-prone skin or if you generally want to avoid a negative reaction in the future.

-Probably one of the most problematic ingredients out there, fragrance can trigger allergic reactions for most people.
-Even though it's always listed as one ingredient, fragrance contains a multitude of chemicals that can cause problems if you have a sensitive skin type.
+Fragrances can trigger reactions in most people, causing itchy skin and flare-ups.
+Even though it's always listed as one ingredient, fragrance contains a multitude of chemicals that can irritate sensitive skin.

-If you notice that a product contains fragrance, it's best to avoid purchasing it in the future.
-It's easy to detect products that don't contain fragrance inside – all you have to do is look for a 'fragrance-free' label.
+If you notice that a product contains fragrance ingredients, it's best to avoid purchasing it in the future.
+It's easy to detect products that don't contain fragrance ingredients inside – all you have to do is look for a 'fragrance-free' label.

-You might be thinking that it's safe to go for products that have the 'unscented' label on them, but this is not always the case.
-Products that claim to be unscented often have another kind of fragrance that is used to cover the smell of chemicals that often turns people off.
-Again, the safest option is to go for products that only have the ‘fragrance-free' label or ones that are marked as 'without perfume.'
+You might think it's safe to go for products with the 'unscented' label on them, but this is not always the case.
+Products that claim to be unscented often have another kind of fragrance covering the chemicals' smell.
+So again, the safest option is to go for products that only have a 'fragrance-free' label or are marked as 'without perfume.'
 That includes moisturizer, face wash, body wash, and more.

-We all love products that smell good, but not at the cost of the health of our skin.
+We all love beauty products that smell good, but not at the cost of irritated skin.

-Preservatives are another problematic ingredient.
-Preservatives are common and widely spread because companies use them to extend the shelf life of their products.
+Preservatives are another problematic ingredient that can cause irritation.
+They are common and widely spread because companies use them to extend the shelf life of their products.
 However helpful these might be in some regard, they are also the cause of contact dermatitis.

 There are various kinds of preservatives, but the ones you should look out for go under these names: formaldehyde, phenoxyethanol, isothiazolinone, formalin, and quaternium-15.

-Just like the name suggests, colorants are used in order to give color to a product.
-These ingredients can come in many forms and under many names, but for people with sensitive skin, reds and yellows tend to cause the most amount of damage.
-If you have sensitive skin, it's best to stay away from them.
+Just like the name suggests, colorants are used to give color to a product.
+These ingredients can come in many forms and under many names, but reds and yellows tend to cause more severe reactions in people with sensitive skin.
+So if you have sensitive skin, it's best to stay away from them.

-We think of natural ingredients as ingredients which are universally beneficial for all skin types.
-The truth is, natural ingredients can do just as much damage to the skin as can chemicals.
+We think of natural ingredients as ingredients that are universally beneficial for all skin types.
+The truth is natural ingredients can do just as much damage to the skin as chemicals.
 Of course, the extent of this varies from ingredient to ingredient.
-Not all natural ingredients are created equal, just like not all chemicals are bad for the skin and body.
+Not all natural ingredients are created equal, just like not all chemical components are bad for the skin and body.

-Natural ingredients may very well be the cause of your allergic reaction.
-The most notable example among natural ingredients is that of essential oils.
-Although these are not used that often as skincare products, some people do make the mistake of using them on the skin, and in the incorrect amount.
+Natural ingredients may very well be the cause of your reaction.
+The most notable example of harsh natural ingredients is essential oils.
+Although these are not used that often as skin care products, some people make the mistake of using essential oils directly on the skin and in the incorrect amount.

-If you do decide to use essential oils on your skin, you need to make sure that you dilute them before using, since high concentrations can cause adverse reactions.
+If you decide to use an essential oil on your skin, dilute it first since high concentrations can cause an immune response.

-The most important step is to identify that you're actually dealing with an allergic reaction and not simply contact dermatitis.
-Once you've done that, you need to identify which of the products you're currently using is causing you to react in that way.
-It’s not easy to narrow down this list, but you should start somewhere.
+You need to work out whether you're dealing with an allergic reaction and not simply contact dermatitis.
+Then, once you've done that, you need to identify which of the products you're using is causing you to react in that way.

-Say you've noticed symptoms of an allergic reaction but you haven't used a new product in a long time.
-If this is the case with you, then you'll need to start removing products from your skincare one by one in order to pinpoint when the symptoms get better.
-Once you notice that your allergic reaction is withdrawing, then you’ll hopefully know which product is to blame.
-Keep in mind that people usually see improvements in a couple of weeks, so give yourself time.
+Say you've noticed symptoms but haven't used a new product in a long time.
+If this is the case, you'll need to start removing products from your skincare one by one to pinpoint when the skin gets better.

-Like we mentioned before, the easiest way to go about treating an allergic reaction is to actually go see a dermatologist or a doctor.
-They can do all the tests required so that you get your answer in no time.
+As we mentioned before, the easiest way to treat an allergic reaction is to see a board-certified dermatologist or a doctor.
+They can do all the required tests to get your answer in no time.

-We discussed how to identify the reaction, but what happens if you decide you want to treat it on your own?
-Is there something you can do right then and there so that you start to see an improvement?
+What happens if you decide to treat it on your own?
+Is there something you can do to start to see an improvement?

 The first thing you should do is stop using the product that's causing you the reaction in the first place (assuming you've identified the cause of your problems).

-The same applies to taking medicine in order to calm the allergy down.
-If you do have a severe allergy, then it might be necessary to take some pills.
+The same applies when taking medicine to calm the allergy down.
+If you have a severe allergy, then it might be necessary to take some pills.
 You can find out the dosage of the pills and what kind you should purchase once you go to the doctor.

 Wear loose clothing if your allergy is located somewhere on your body.
-Taking cold showers or using a cold compress can help with itchiness and any uncomfortable feelings you might get.
+Taking cold showers or using a cold compress can help with itchiness and any uncomfortable feelings.
 Some doctors also recommend soaking in baths.

-Allergies are preventable, reversible and easily treatable, so it's nothing you should worry about.
+Skin allergies are preventable, reversible, and easily treatable, so it's nothing you should worry about.
 At the same time, you shouldn't take it lightly.
-That will prolong your treatment and end up costing you more money than you would've spent otherwise.
+That will prolong your treatment and cost you more money than you would've spent otherwise.

-As we previously mentioned, it's unlikely that you'll get a reaction right away.
+As we previously mentioned, it's unlikely that you'll notice a problem right away.
 It usually takes a few hours to a couple of days for your body to respond in such a way.

-When it comes to how long the actual reaction lasts, it's usually about 2 to 4 weeks.
-Even if you do get on medication and topical treatment, some allergic reactions can last for weeks.
-It doesn't mean that the treatment isn't working, it's just the nature of the condition.
+When it comes to how long it lasts, it's usually about 2 to 4 weeks.
+Even if you get medication and topical treatment, some allergic reactions can last for weeks.
+It doesn't mean that the treatment isn't working; it's just the nature of the condition.

 It comes as no surprise to you by now that introducing new products in your skincare routine can lead to a skin allergy.
-If you’re observant enough to notice that this has happened with a certain product, then, needless to say, stop using the product immediately.
+If you notice this has happened with a certain product, then stop using the product immediately.

 On top of that, you should note what kind of ingredients the product has so that you know which ones to avoid in the future.
-If you see some ingredients which are on the list above, then you'll know the culprit of your allergy.
+If you see some ingredients on the list above, you'll know the culprit of your allergy.

-The best way to avoid allergies to skincare products is to stay away from the allergen.
-You can identify which allergen is causing you to have a reaction by doing a special test at your local hospital where a doctor would put small amounts of allergens on your skin and wait for a reaction.
+The best way to avoid skin allergies is to avoid allergens.
+You can identify which specific ingredients are causing problems by doing a special test at your local hospital, where a doctor puts small amounts of allergens on your skin and waits for a response.

-Another way to avoid an allergic reaction in the future is by reading labels on products you're planning to use carefully.
-Generally speaking, the fewer ingredients a product contains, the less likely it is to cause a reaction.
+Another way to avoid an allergic reaction in the future is by reading the labels on products you're planning to use carefully.
+Generally speaking, the fewer ingredients a skincare product contains, the less likely it is to cause a problem.
 Looking for labels like 'hypoallergenic' can also be of help.

-Makeup is a great tool to use in order to express your creativity, but what happens when makeup causes you an adverse reaction such as an allergy?
+Makeup is a great tool to express your creativity, but what happens when makeup causes an adverse reaction, such as an allergy?

-If your allergy is lingering on for weeks at a time, it might be a sign that you should visit a dermatologist.
-If the symptoms are persistent, are bothering you or are interfering with the quality of your life, you should definitely make an appointment.
+If your allergy is lingering for weeks at a time, it might be a sign that you should visit a dermatologist.
+If the symptoms are persistent, are bothering you, or are interfering with the quality of your life, make an appointment.

-Although it rarely happens, some cases can lead to an allergic reaction called anaphylaxis, which is life-threatening.
-If you notice any symptoms such as difficulty breathing or chest tightness, seek medical care immediately.
+Although it rarely happens, some cases can lead to something called anaphylaxis, which is life-threatening.
+If you notice any signs, such as difficulty breathing or chest tightness, seek medical attention immediately.

-On top of corticosteroids, oral medicine, and topical creams, your doctor might also prescribe barrier creams and lotions which can soothe dry skin.
+On top of corticosteroids, oral medicine, and topical creams, your doctor might also prescribe barrier creams and body lotions which can soothe dry skin or an itchy rash.
 Some cases require an antibiotic prescription for a complete treatment plan.

-Allergic reactions to skincare products are no different.
-Although they sound scary in theory, most usually go away after a couple of weeks.
-Despite the fact that you'll have to be careful and avoid the allergen in the future, you don't have to worry about any permanent damage to the skin.
+Although allergic reactions to skincare products and beauty products sound scary in theory, most usually go away after a couple of weeks.
+Despite the fact that you'll have to avoid the allergen in the future, you don't have to worry about any permanent damage to your skin.

-Remember, some cases might be more extreme than others, so if you notice any unusual symptoms such as chest tightness and difficulty breathing, contact a doctor immediately.
+Remember, some cases might be more extreme than others, so if you notice any unusual signs, such as chest tightness and difficulty breathing, contact a doctor immediately.